WFAN (AM): The end of Mike and the Mad Dog

 During their 19-year run as WFAN's afternoon drive team, Mike Francesa and Chris Russo had enjoyed a relationship—both on- and off-air—which varied from respect to contempt.
 The two hosts did not get along well during the early days of their partnership, and had several differences which potentially put their program in jeopardy.
 In spite of the disagreements, the duo always seemed to patch things up for the benefit of the station and their listeners.

 In early 2008, several reports surfaced that Francesa and Russo were on the outs again, and these reports came as both men's contracts with WFAN were in the early stages of renegotiation.
 On June 22, 2008, sports columnist Neil Best of Newsday reported that the Francesa/Russo relationship had cooled, and they were considering ending their radio show.
 Francesa, reached by Newsday while vacationing, refused to comment.
 Russo, doing the show alone on June 23, denied the rumors.
 But on the June 27, 2008, broadcast, Francesa (working alone as Russo was on vacation) acknowledged the show was at a "crossroad", and could not guarantee the show would last through the summer.
 Francesa also stated he and Russo had not spoken since reports of their possible breakup came out.

 On July 11, 2008, Francesa and Russo reunited for their first show together since news of their possible breakup came out.
 Both men were coy about their future beyond the summer.
 Francesa and Russo then continued their normal summer routine of alternating vacation weeks, and on August 5, 2008, they would do their final show together at the New York Giants' training facility at the University of Albany.

 On August 14, 2008, Russo reached a mutual agreement with WFAN to let him out of his contract, which ran until October 2009.
 Russo insisted it was solely a personal decision and said, "This has nothing to do with Mike and I hating each other...
 This is about doing something different.
 I'm 48 years old and there are not going to be too many more opportunities to break away.
 It's time to try something else, but it was a tough decision to make."
 On August 15, Russo phoned Francesa on the show to say goodbye.
 A highly emotional Russo began to break down on air as he talked about his partnership with Francesa.

 At the same time, while Russo left WFAN, Francesa signed a five-year deal to stay at WFAN and continue to host the afternoon drive-time show.
-On August 19, 2008, Russo signed a five-year contract worth about 3 million per year with Sirius XM to headline a new sports talk channel called Mad Dog Radio on both Sirius and XM satellite radio.
+On August 19, 2008, Russo signed a five-year contract worth about 3 million per year with SiriusXM to headline a new sports talk channel called Mad Dog Radio on both Sirius and XM satellite radio.
 Russo said there was nothing WFAN could have done to keep him after Sirius XM provided him an opportunity to not only do a show, but have his own channel, which he could not pass up.